sysintelligent/bdc-bridge/README.md

 - Minimal and focused component structure
 - Clear separation of concerns between different parts of the application
 - Scalable architecture for adding new features
+- Modern styling with Tailwind CSS and CSS variables for theming

+## Features

+### Modern UI
+- Clean and minimalist design
+- Responsive layout
+- Dark mode support
+- Customizable theme using CSS variables
+- Component-based architecture using React and Next.js
+- Type-safe development with TypeScript

 ## Architecture